 That depends on what you do next!

 Should you bolt?
 Quietly back away?
 Or do you stand your ground, hold your breath, and hope he doesn’t spray?
-Kids will laugh as they consider the options in my picture book, If You Wake A Skunk, to be published by Sleeping Bear Press in spring 2023.
+Kids will laugh as they consider the options in my picture book If You Wake A Skunk, published by Sleeping Bear Press.
+Here’s a peek:

 The story is a silly, rhyming cautionary tale about the signals spotted skunks send before launching their stench defense.
 I wrote it in the second-person point of view, similar to an old favorite, The Monster at the End of this Book, where lovable Grover dares you not to turn each page.